openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Security Considerations

-PSK authentication method introduces changes with respect to the current specification of EDHOC {{RFC9528}}.
+The EDHOC-PSK authentication method introduces changes with respect to the current specification of EDHOC {{RFC9528}}.
 This section analyzes the security implications of these changes.

 ## Identity protection